Effective Solutions for Septic System Drainage Problems

 Do: Have your septic system inspected once a year to catch problems before they become expensive problems.
 Many expensive problems can be caught early enough to keep them from not being expensive.

-Once a year, Every year of the life of the waste system, Have your septic cleaning contractor safely lift all clean out and covers and inspect the septic baffles, Filters to the thickness of the concrete itself.
-Take a measurement of the Scum and Sledge levels of the tank and see if they are within proper operating requirements.
+Once a year, have your septic cleaning contractor safely lift all clean outs and covers.
+Ask them to inspect the septic baffles.
+They should also inspect filters to the thickness of the concrete itself.
+Measure the Scum and Sledge levels of the tank.
+Check if they are within proper operating requirements.

 ProTip: Your septic tank is not your garbage can, so do not treat it that way.